ITensor/website/docs/tutorials/primes/main.md

 <p align="center"><img src="docs/tutorials/primes/trg2.png" alt="MPS" style="height: 200px;"/></p>

-This is a proimising step considering the contractions we eventually want.
-We then ocntract with `S3`:
+This is a promising step considering the contractions we eventually want.
+We then contract with `S3`:

     A *= S3;